Skip to content

 126. Chemical usage per ha or list of chemicals used?

-The company reports list chemical usage per ha.
+The company reports a list of chemical usage per ha.

 • Y